spirit01/ensemble-fit_docker_version/README.rst

 .. contents::
 .. sectnum::

-This manual is for testing script, which compare ensemble and several other methods: EOM, MultiFoxs a MES.
-More information about each methods is on the website:
+This manual is for testing script, which compares ensemble and several other methods: EOM, MultiFoxs a MES.
+More information about each method is on the following websites:
  :EOM: https://www.embl-hamburg.de/biosaxs/manuals/eom.html
  :MultiFoxs: https://modbase.compbio.ucsf.edu/multifoxs/help.cgi?type=about
  :MES: http://bl1231.als.lbl.gov/saxs_protocols/mes.php
  :GAJOE: https://www.embl-hamburg.de/biosaxs/manuals/eom.html

-The following sections briefly describe the testing script and the detail steps required to run the testing script.
-Testing id divided to two part.
+The following sections briefly describe the testing script and the detailel steps required to run the testing script.
+Testing is divided into two part.
 At first, script make_curves creates SAXS curves from pdb files in a propriate format.
-The second, running analysis on this curves and pdb files.
-PDB files yould be upload or use predefined directory examples_I or examples_II.
+The second script performes analysis on these curves and pdb files.
+You have to upload zour own PDB files or use predefined ones in directory examples_I and examples_II.

 Making curves from PDB files